Frankincense Essential Oil

 Frankincense essential oil is renowned as one of the most prized and precious essential

 oils.
-Frankincense has extraordinary internal and external
+Frankincense may have extraordinary internal and external

-health benefits.
 In addition to its notoriety in the New

-Frankincense in religious ceremonies and the ancient Egyptians
+Testament, the ancient Egyptians

 used Frankincense resin for everything from perfume to salves